-Our picturesque addiction treatment center in Fort Myers, Florida specializes in helping men overcome drug addiction.
-By customizing our service for one demographic, we can provide the highest standards of care to each individual who comes through our doors.
-Our founders have been through the struggle of addiction themselves and shaped a team that can share their coping mechanisms and strategies for long-term recovery.
+Our picturesque addiction treatment center in Fort Myers, Florida specializes in helping men overcome drug addiction and substance use disorder.
+By customizing your opioid treatment program, we can provide the highest standards of care to each individual who comes through our doors.
+The founders of Calusa’s treatment centers have been through the struggle of addiction themselves and shaped a team that can share their coping mechanisms and strategies for long-term recovery.

-If you’ve been struggling with addiction to opioids, you’re probably in a vulnerable position.
 While it may seem as if drugs serve a necessary purpose in your life, they are actually holding you back.
-At Calusa Recovery, we create a personal care plan that is unique to your needs.
-A stay with us could be the decision you make that leads to getting back on track to realizing your full potential and living your dreams.
+If you’ve been struggling with drug abuse or addiction to opioids, you’re probably in a vulnerable position wondering when help will come — look no further.
+At Calusa Recovery in Southwest Florida, we create a personal care plan that is unique to your needs.
+Our outpatient addiction treatment for men could be the decision you make that leads to getting back on track to realizing your full potential and living your dreams.

 Opioid Addiction Explained

-Opioids are a class of drugs often prescribed for pain relief due to illness, injury or surgery.
-They include both legal and illegal variations that are naturally derived from the poppy plant (also known as opiates) or synthetically manufactured.
+Even though opioids are a class of drugs often prescribed for pain relief due to illness, injury or surgery, the misuse of opioids has led many to score opiates outside the prescription.
+In Florida, the opioid crisis continues to take a toll, killing on average 14 people a day.
+Prescription opioids include both legal and illegal variations that are naturally derived from the poppy plant (also known as opiates) or synthetically manufactured.

-Opioid addiction is a disease resulting from dependence on the legal or illegal forms of these drugs.
-Many people falsely believe the prescription form of these pain killers are less risky than illicit forms, such as heroin, but the truth is far more complicated.
 In some cases, manufactured opioids are much stronger than heroin, and confusion regarding dosage can lead to serious complications and even death.
 This is one of the most dangerous addictions with a high mortality rate.
-Professional treatment and therapy are strongly advised.
+Professional substance abuse treatment services and therapy are strongly advised.

 Common opioids and opiates include: